 Our community is healthier: Last year, 2,676 youth and adults had increased access to health care programs, health and wellness services, and safer and healthier communities.

-In 2021, United Way invested in over five programs, including community-wide initiatives.
+In 2022, United Way invested in eight programs, including community-wide initiatives.

 Our Goal in Health: